drlukeparry/pyslm/docs/examples/basic_hatching.rst

 extended across many other AM processes.
 These include fundamental clipping and boolean operations required for the generation of scan vectors.

-:class:`~pyslm.hatching.BaseHatcher` is provided with boundaries typically generated from a slicing operation obtained from mesh geometry.
-These boundaries are offset to create a series of internal coordinates and the interior is infilled using a series of hatches or potentially other infill patterns.
+:class:`~pyslm.hatching.BaseHatcher` is provided with boundaries that are typically generated from slicing the underlying mesh geometry.
+These boundaries are offset to create a series of internal boundaries with the innermost region infilled using a series of hatches or  other infill patterns.

 .. code-block:: python